PolSust/BasketballTeam/README.md

 * How to correctly user Angular Guards
 * I got a better understanding of how to use Firebase
+* How to create an searchbar with auto completion using data from an API
 * And a better understanding of both Promises and Observables